Natural Features of Evo Hiking Area

 The Moose (Alces alces) is common in the forests of Evo, especially in the winter.
 The emblem animal of the area, the Lynx (Lynx lynx) is very occasionally seen in Evo, but its pawprints can be found on the snow.
 Other interesting mammal species found in the area are the Canadian Beaver (Castor canadensis) and the Siberian Flying Squirrel (Pteromys volans).
 The Beaver lives in brooks, and the Flying Squirrel in spruce-dominated mixed-wood forests, where old Aspens (Populus tremula) grow.

-Of tetraonids living in the area, the most common is the Hazel Grouse (Bonasa bonasia), and the Western Capercaillie (Tetrao urogallus) and the Black Grouse (Tetrao tetrix) can also be seen.
+Of tetraonids living in the area, the most common is the Hazel Grouse (Tetrastes bonasia), and the Western Capercaillie (Tetrao urogallus) and the Black Grouse (Lyrurus tetrix) can also be seen.
 The nesting bird species of the many small lakes of Evo include the Common Goldeneye (Bucephala clangula), the Black-throated Diver (Gavia arctica) and several hawk and owl species.
 The Red-throated Diver (Gavia stellata) and the Osprey (Pandion haliaetus) are rare nesting species.
 Swans and a few other species of anseriformes stop to rest in Evo during their migration.